Snowflake data breach: 2024 breach

 The stolen data was allegedly used for extortion by the ShinyHunters extortion group, with hackers demanding ransoms from affected organizations in exchange for not leaking or selling the information.

 Nature of the attack

-Security investigations revealed that the attackers—members of a known hacking group referred to as UNC5537 or Scattered Spider or ShinyHunters accessed customer environments by exploiting stolen credentials obtained via infostealer malware.
+Security investigations revealed that the attackers—members of a known hacking group referred to as UNC5537, Scattered Spider or ShinyHunters—accessed customer environments by exploiting stolen credentials obtained via infostealer malware.
 These credentials, which lacked multi-factor authentication (MFA) protection in many cases, allowed the attackers to log in to Snowflake customer instances directly using just a username and password.

 A report by cybersecurity firm, Mandiant (a subsidiary of Google Cloud) outlined the method of extortion and scale of the incident, noting that over 160 customer environments may have been accessed.

 Impact and government response

 The breach had particularly serious implications for AT&T, whose call and text message metadata involving nearly all U.S. customers was compromised.
 The breach prompted an unprecedented request from the U.S. Department of Justice, which asked AT&T to delay public disclosure due to national security and public safety concerns.
 Reports later confirmed that AT&T paid a ransom of $370,000 in an attempt to have the stolen data deleted.